Law changes for incorporated associations

 Vesting of property on cancellation

-If an incorporated association is wound up by the Supreme Court or its incorporation has been cancelled by the Chief Executive of OFT, we will provide notification of how surplus assets, property or money is vested by gazette notice rather than regulation.
+If an incorporated association is wound up by the Supreme Court or its incorporation has been cancelled by the Chief Executive of OFT, notification of how surplus assets, property or money is vested will be notified by gazette notice rather than regulation.

-When the Chief Executive determines that property attained under the Collections Act 1966 is unlikely to reach the intended beneficiaries, they may vest that property to the Public Trustee by gazette notice rather than by regulation.
+When the Chief Executive determines that property attained under the Collections Act 1966 is unlikely to reach the intended beneficiaries, the property may be vested in the Public Trustee by gazette notice rather than by regulation.

 Management committee eligibility for people with convictions

-People convicted of certain offences can sit on a management committee after 5 years (reduced from 10 years) and when the rehabilitation period for the conviction has not expired.
+People convicted of certain offences can sit on a management committee after a rehabilitation period of 5 years (reduced from 10 years).

 The 5-year period begins on the later of the following dates: